kelanyll/blog/content/posts/odds-probability.md

 ---
-title: "How can a bookmaker use probability theory to make a profit?"
+title: "Calculating odds with probability theory in order to make a profit"
 date: 2022-11-16T18:00:00+00:00
 tags: ["probability", "sports-betting"]
 ---

-When looking at sports betting from a mathematical perspective, one interesting question is how do bookmakers decide the odds they're going to offer for any one event?
-And do they incorporate probability theory?
+When looking at sports betting from a mathematical perspective, one interesting question is where does probability theory come in when calculating odds?
+And can it help a bookmaker increase their chances of making a profit?
 I'm going to run through a simple approach to setting odds with an appreciation for the stochastic nature of sports.

 Disclaimer - this content isn't backed by any real experience of what goes on behind the scenes at bookmakers.
-It is an attempt at a sensible approach to do this using probability theory.
+It is an attempt at a sensible approach to do calculate odds using probability theory.

 And for the purpose of simplicity, I'm going to use decimal odds.